-Services that are covered for you What you must pay when you get these services Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Services that are covered for you What you must pay when you get these services Specialist's OfficeUrgent Care CenterOutpatient HospitalFreestanding Laboratory Outpatient hospital observation In-Network: Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$0 copayment - Outpatient Hospital For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.

 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.

 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient. pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Prior authorization requirements may apply.
-Outpatient hospital services In-Network: We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Diagnostic Procedures and Tests \$110 copayment - Outpatient Hospital Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Advanced Imaging Services \$110 copayment - Outpatient Hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Nuclear Medicine Services \$110 copayment - Outpatient Hospital Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts Basic Radiological Services \$110 copayment - Outpatient Hospital for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not sure if you are an outpatient, you should ask the hospital staff.
-Diagnostic Mammography \$90 copayment - Outpatient Hospital You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact Radiation Therapy
+Outpatient hospital services

+We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

+- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself

+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts

+Diagnostic Procedures and Tests \$110 copayment

+Advanced Imaging Services \$110 copayment

+Nuclear Medicine Services \$110 copayment

+Outpatient Hospital

+Basic Radiological Services \$110 copayment